- Home

 -

-Fake Patty's Day was not held in the traditional fashion in 2020 and 2021.
+Fake Patty's Day was not held in the traditional fashion 2020 -2023.
 Data for previous years is below.

 2019